mother-of-all-self-hosting/ansible-role-jitsi/docs/configuring-jitsi.md

 See the project's [documentation](https://jitsi.github.io/handbook/) to learn what Jitsi does and why it might be useful to you.

 **Note**: the configuration of this role is similar to the one by [docker-jitsi-meet](https://github.com/jitsi/docker-jitsi-meet).
-You can refer to the official documentation for Docker deployment [here](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-docker/).
+You can refer to the [official documentation](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-docker/) for Docker deployment.

 ## Prerequisites